Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Extraction of the kinematic data

 We employed 8$^{th}$ order multiplicative Legendre polynomials in \texttt{PPXF} to fit the stellar continuum, which corrects inaccuracies in the spectral calibration and eliminates the need to provide dust reddening curves \citep{Cappellari_2017} in fitting.
 While additive polynomials can reduce discrepancies between stellar templates and absorption lines, and remove artefacts caused by sky subtraction \citep{Cappellari_2017}, they can also alter the equivalent width of the Balmer absorption lines and introduce non-physical corrections to line fluxes \citep{Emsellem_22}.
 Therefore, we chose not to include additive polynomials in our fitting process.

 The maps of mean velocity (V), velocity dispersion ($\rm \sigma$) and higher order Gauss-Hermite moments $h3$ and $h4$ for a representative galaxy from our sample, NGC\,4303, are shown in Fig.\,\ref{fig:NGC4303_stellar_conscsie}, with the continuum flux overplotted.
 The mean velocity in each spaxel is corrected for the galaxy's systemic velocity, taken from the NASA/IPAC Extragalactic Database (NED\footnote{NED can be accessed via \url{https://ned.ipac.caltech.edu/}}), and provided in Table\,\ref{tab:targets-general}.
 The centre of galaxy is identified with the brightest spaxel in its nucleus and is located at $\Delta\alpha, \Delta\delta$ = [0, 0] on each map.
-As this paper does not focus on stellar kinematics, we do not present the stellar kinematic maps of the remaining galaxies in our sample; other than the maps of NGC\,3626, which are discussed in Appendix\,\ref{sec:NGC3626_notes} (see Fig.\,\ref{fig:NGC3626_stellar}).
+As this paper does not focus on stellar kinematics, we do not present the stellar kinematic maps of the remaining galaxies in our sample unless they are essential for understanding gas dynamics.